cmd-stream/cmd-stream-go/README.md

 2. To minimize system latency, use all available connections from the start instead of creating new ones on demand.
 3. Use keepalive connections.

+# cmd-stream-go and RPC
+If you are already using RPC, cmd-stream-go can boost its performance by providing a faster communication tool.
+[Here's](https://github.com/cmd-stream/cmd-stream-examples-go/tree/main/rpc) an example.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports